Youth + Social Change through Youth Researchers

 If we knew what we were doing it would not be called research, would it? — Albert Einstein

-Ways Youth Change the World through Research
+Ways for Youth + Social Change through Youth Research

 Participatory Action Research — Youth-centered Participatory Action Research, or PAR, engages young people in research in order to create positive social change.
 Working together with adults or on their own, youth PAR facilitates group self-inquiry by the young people involved in the topic of the research, using on rationality and justice to affect their own activities and activities that affect their broader communities.